 What SP is especially good for

-- What’s hard for you goes back a long way — early childhood, long-term relationships, persistent patterns.
+- What’s hard for you goes back a long way: childhood, long relationships, persistent patterns.

-- You keep finding yourself in the same kind of relationship, situation, or loop and can’t quite see why.
+- You keep finding yourself in the same situation or loop and can’t quite see why.

 - You’ve done insight-based therapy and “know” what’s wrong but feel like nothing changes.

-- Something inside you keeps telling you that you’re “too much,” “not enough,” or “fundamentally something” — and you’d like to loosen those beliefs.
+- Something inside you keeps saying you’re “too much,” “not enough,” or “fundamentally something” and you’d like to loosen those beliefs.

 SE vs. Sensorimotor Psychotherapy: at a glance